The Island of Dr. Moreau is a 1977 USA Sci-Fi horror romance by Don Taylor.

 The new measures will be introduced from October 1 to cover Blu-ray, DVD and CD formats - but will not apply to online digital works.

-child may see the film if accompanied by an adult.
+younger child may see the film if accompanied by an adult.
 The advert reminds parents to check the BBFCinsight for every 12A film before they take a child to see it.
-BBFCinsight explains the key classification issues in a film and is particularly useful for
+BBFCinsight explains the key classification issues in a film and is particularly

 BBFC Director David Cooke said:

-rates and while one child may understand the issues in a particular 12A film, another child may find the film distressing.
-Parents can use the detailed BBFCinsight we provide for every film we classify to see if a 12A film is suitable for their child.
+different rates and while one child may understand the issues in a particular 12A film, another child may find the film distressing.
+Parents can use the detailed BBFCinsight we provide for every film we classify to see if a 12A film is suitable

 Lucy Brett, BBFC Head of Education, said: